nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 How those concerns shaped this "internal" API turn out to make a good technology neutral API for any Object Storage solution.
 At least any solution that uses Chunks to store portions of the object payload and metadata.

-The proposed Chunk-Aware Object API addresses these issues.
-It is anticipated that this API will mostly be deployed between Containers that are co-deployed with client code, but the API can also be used by any client.
+The proposed API addresses these issues.
+It is anticipated that it will mostly be deployed between Containers that are co-deployed with client code, but the API can also be used by any client.

-## Hiding the Manifests
+## Hiding the Metadata
-This API should support all object storage which stores payload in copy-on-write chunks.
-This assumes that there is additional metadata that describes object versions.
-NexentaEdge calls these "Version Manifests", which are also stored as chunks.
-Others may refer to them as inodes or other names.
-Some use distinct storage pools for metadata as opposed to payload.
-The API needs to be neutral on all of these issues.

-### NexentaEdge Payload Access Control
+An object version is more than the chunks holding its payload.
+There has to be metadata describing how to put the chunks together.
+S3 allows further metadata to be specified about any object.

+The Chunk Aware API is designed so that the end user does not need to understand how any specific storage vendor organizes its metadata.

+Vendor neutrality is of course a noble goal in API design that should be supported whenever a new API is designed.
+But we had another reason for not exposing the structure of our metadata.
+Most of the metadata is references to Chunk Identifiers (CHIDs).
+Exposing CHIDs of objects put by other users raises some security issues.

-Exposing NexentaEdge internals was not really an option anyway.
-Exposing the contents of Version Manifests would require exporting Chunk Identifiers outside the scope of provider control.
+Exposing the object versio metadata ("Version Manifests" in NexentaEdge) would require exporting Chunk Identifiers outside the scope of provider control.
 This is bad for security reasons.
-NexentaEdge defines object versions in special chunks called "Version Manifests".
-Version Manifests reference sub-manifests (Content Manifests) and Payload Chunks.

 Working inside of a secure perimeter we are able to limit Access Control List checking to operations on the Version Manifest.
 NexentaEdge chunk references incorporate a very large Chunk Identifier ("CHID"), either 256 or 512 identifying bits.
-We don't bother rechecking authorization because anyone asking for that **exact** CHID obviously got it from a Version Manifest, which we did check.
+NexentaEdge doesn't recheck access authorization on each chunk because anyone asking for that **exact** CHID obviously got the CHID by fingerprinting it themselves or from a Version Manifest, which we did check.

 While "security-through-extremely-sparse-namespace" might not sound like a great security strategy it actually is.
 It is also how the system administrator's password is protected, hopefully.
 Even if your system administrator is willing to memorize 128 bits of password that is less protection that a 256 or 512 chunk identifier provides.
+Given slightly more 6 bits per printable character a password have to be over 20 characters long, which is far more than most people can memorize.

 But as soon as actual Chunk Identifiers are transmitted outside of the secure perimeter that protection is lost.
+Yes, probing for existing chunks also exposes the CHIDS, but one at a time.
+A manifest exposes large sets of them in a single packet.
+Worse, client implementations of the API would inevitably cache the Version Manifests delivered.
+This would be a very tempting trove for an attacker.

 Therefore, the API needs to be able to reference chunks without having to explicitly identify them.
 The client can use a cryptographic hash identifier to test whether a chunk is already stored

 In designing an API that could be deployed to components outside of a secure perimeter that security is lost.
 The API has to avoid explicitly representing the contents of a Version Manifest.

 Abstracting the Manifest also means that the application does not have to deal with a lot of issues that should be internal to the storage product.
 Is the Manifest itself broken up into Chunks?
 One way or another for large objects the answer is undoubtedly yes.
 But how?
 If you have 4 vendors you probably have 6 solutions.

-### Abstract Manifest
+### An Abstract Manifest
-An Abstract Manifest is an abstraction for a vendor specific storage item which encodes a version of any object.
-This encoding includes:
+The vendor neutral definition of a manifest includes:
 * One or more key-value metadata pairs.
 Vendors may require certain metadata entries be created.
 * Zero or more non-overlapping chunk references.

-The API defines a Chunk Reference as follows:
+A Chunk Reference is defined as follows:
   * Logical offset
   * Logical length
   * A reference to the Chunk payload, which may be: